-- 1. 8 or more credits must be from lectures. - These are chosen from Economics Lectures and Research Practicum in the next table but can also include up to 4 credits in so-called "prerequisite courses". - "Research Practicum" credits can also be part of the aforementioned 8 credits, but prerequisites and Research Practicum credits can total no more than 6 credits in all. - Also, 4 of the 8 credits may be taken from courses offered in Department of Business Administration or Department of International and Business
+- 1. 8 or more credits must be from lectures. - > These are chosen from Economics Lectures and Research Practicum in the next table but can also include up to 4 credits in so-called "prerequisite courses". - "Research Practicum" credits can also be part of the aforementioned 8 credits, but prerequisites and Research Practicum credits can total no more than 6 credits in all. - Also, 4 of the 8 credits may be taken from courses offered in Department of Business Administration or Department of International and Business

-Law of the Graduate School of International Social Sciences (GSISS). - GSISS Joint Course credits do not count toward the Ph.D. degree.
+Law of the Graduate School of International Social Sciences (GSISS). - > GSISS Joint Course credits do not count toward the Ph.D. degree.

 - > Doctoral course credits earned at a graduate school or graduate schools, domestic or overseas, may be recognized if approved as beneficial by the Faculty Council. - 2.
-8 credits are from mandatory Seminars I a, I b, II a, II b led by the student's main advisor. - 3.
-The last 4 credits must be achieved by receiving credit in one of the following ways: - Workshops I & II credits, each earned twice - Workshops III & IV credits, each earned twice - Workshops I, II, III & IV credits, each earned once - Workshops I & II credits, each earned once, plus Field Work (up to 2 credits maximum) - Workshops III & IV credits, each earned once, plus Field Work (up to 2 credits maximum) - > Students may substitute lectures (one or two 2-credit courses, Research Practicum included) for Workshops (2 or 4 credits) if recommended by the student's advising committee.
+8 credits are from mandatory Seminars I a, I b, II a, II b led by the student's main advisor. - > Seminars I a & II a are held in the Fall semester.
+Seminars I b & II b are held in the Spring semester.
+For those who commenced enrollment in the Spring semester, they must take Seminar I b first, and then take Seminar I a in the following Fall semester. - 3.
+The last 4 credits must be achieved by receiving credit in one of the following ways: - Workshops I & II credits, each earned twice - Workshops III & IV credits, each earned twice - Workshops I, II, III & IV credits, each earned once - Workshops I & II credits, each earned once, plus Field Work (up to 2 credits maximum) - Workshops III & IV credits, each earned once, plus Field Work (up to 2 credits maximum) - Students may substitute lectures (one or two 2-credit courses, Research Practicum included) for Workshops (2 or 4 credits) if recommended by the student's advising committee.